jfvilas/react-file-manager/frontend/README.md

 This previous piece of code adds two actions to objects of `class` `book`:

-  - One for reading the book (the `onClick` method should open an ebook reader on screen)
+  - One for reading the book (the `onClick` method should open an ebook reader on screen).
   - Another one for viewing book details.

-A typical action contains these properties:
+A typical action contains these properties (review the `.d.td` file):
-  - `title`: the text to appear in the context menu.
+  - `title`: the text to appear in context menus.
-  - `icon`: the icon to show next to the text
+  - `icon`: the icon to show next to the text.
-  - `onClick`: a function to process the action (on only parameter will be send: an array contianing the files that which the action must be executed on).
+  - `onClick`: a function to process the action (one only parameter will be send: an array contianing the files which the action must be executed on).

-Once you have defined your `icons` and your `actions`, you just need to add tehm to your FileManager object like this:
+Once you have defined your `icons` and your `actions`, you just need to add them to your FileManager object like this:

 ```xml
   <FileManager files={files} icons={icons} actions={actions} />